 Light cherry in colour, and a rich herbal nose with violet undertones.
 This delicate wine has a fruity sweetness on the front palate followed by a touch of earth that reaches through the middle palate and leaves a dry lingering finish.
 It continues to build with each sip, exposing subtle complexities – this is a fun wine with just a hint of romance!
 Enjoy at room temperature or chilled in warmer months.
 Drink now or cellar for 6 years.

 Compliments menestra, pasta, paella or tapas – Mmm mmm!

 Aged for 22 months in French oak

-Bright brick red in colour.
-A bouquet of pomegranate, crab apple and strawberry lead on to a sweet and savoury palate of poached rhubarb and prosciutto underpinned by great acidity and fine tannins.
+Dark brick red in colour.
+A bouquet of violet, vanilla and cedar lead on to a sweet and savoury palate of raspberry, redcurrent and cloves.
+This beautifully balanced wine is underpinned by great acidity and fine tannins.
 Lingering dry finish.
-Enjoy now or cellar up to 15 years.
+All the earthy complexities of Pennyweight in one!
+Enjoy now or cellar up to 10 years.

 Aged for 22 months French oak casks.

 Cabernet Sauvignon 50%, Cabernet Franc 20% and Merlot 30%.

 Deep, rich ruby colour, with a wonderful dark plum and black fruit nose, and just a hint of chocolate.
 The well structured palate has a perfect mix of balanced tannins, medium acidity and a splashing of nutmeg, liquorice and blackcurrants.
 A delicious wine to be enjoyed now or cellar up to 30 years!

 Lovely with moussaka, roast beef, grilled steak or a cheese platter.